Growth & Care

 Accent, Mass Planting, Hedges/Screening, Naturalizing And Woodland Gardens

 Staghorn Sumac is primarily grown for its highly ornamental fruit.
 The crimson fruits are carried on showy plumes displayed in abundance from late summer to late winter.
 It has spikes of yellow flowers rising above the foliage from early to mid summer.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The large narrow pinnately compound leaves turn an outstanding scarlet in the fall.